-The Board of Directors is pleased to present the Financial Statements of Great Lakes Reinsurance (UK) PLC (overseas Branch registered in New Zealand under the Companies Act 1993) for the year ended 31 December 2012, and the auditors' report thereon.
+The Board of Directors is pleased to present the Financial Statements of Great Lakes Reinsurance (UK) PLC (overseas Branch registered in New Zealand under the Companies Act 1993) for the year ended 31 December 2013, and the auditors' report thereon.

-In the Directors' opinion, the Financial Statements and notes set out on pages 1 to 23:
+In the Directors' opinion, the Financial Statements and notes set out on pages 2 to 24:

-- (a) comply with New Zealand generally accepted accounting practice and give a true and fair view of the financial position of the Branch as at 31 December 2012 and the results of operations for the year ended on that date. - (b) have been prepared using the appropriate accounting policies, which have been consistently applied and supported by reasonable judgements and estimates.
+- (a) comply with New Zealand generally accepted accounting practice and give a true and fair view of the financial position of the Branch as at 31 December 2013 and the results of operations for the year ended on that date; and - (b) have been prepared using the appropriate accounting policies, which have been consistently applied and supported by reasonable judgements and estimates.

-The directors believe that proper accounting records have been kept which enable, with reasonable accuracy, the determination of the financial position of the Branch and facilitate compliance of the financial statements with the Financial Reporting Act 1993 and the Companies Act 1993.
+The directors believe that proper accounting records have been kept which enable, with reasonable accuracy, the determination of the financial position of the Branch and facilitate compliance of the financial statements with the Financial Reporting Act 1993.
 There are reasonable grounds to believe that, as at the time this statement is made, the Branch will be able to pay all debts or claims as and when they are due.